FadyMohareb/dupless/README.md

 - If you wish to skip the detection of heterozygous regions based on the coverage, you can directly input a bed file with the regions to consider for duplication.
 (This file is also produced during DupLess first step)

----

 ## Usage

-	python DupLess.py -t [nb_threads] -w [window_size] -b [coverage.bed] -a [assembly.fasta] -c [expected_coverage] -g [gaps.bed] -i [min_blast_identity] -l [min_blast_length] -o [output_folder]
+python DupLess.py -t [nb_threads] -b [coverage.bed] -a [assembly.fasta] -w [window_size] -c [expected_coverage] -i [min_blast_identity] -l [min_blast_length] -o [output_folder]

-**Options:**

-     -t/--nThreads               The number of threads to use (default 10) -o/--out_folder             The output folder (default is './DupLess_out/').
+**Required:**
+     -a/--assembly               The assembly corresponding to the bed coverage in fasta format.

-     -b/--bed_cov                REQUIRED: The bed file containing the coverage for each position (can be generated with bedtools genomecov).
+     -b/--bed_cov                The bed file containing the coverage at each base (can be generated with 'bedtools genomecov').
-     -a/--assembly               REQUIRED: The assembly corresponding to the bed coverage in fasta format.
-     -g/--bed_gaps               A bed file contaning the gaps along the genome.
-If given, the graphs will contain a grey background where the gaps are.

-     -w/--window_size            The size of the window.
-The value of the read coverage will be the median of the values inside each window (default: 1000).
+                                 /!\ If using paired end reads: make sure that you set the -w or -l option higher than the insert size, to avoid false positives due to coverage drop at the ends of contigs (because of unaligned mates).

+**Optional:**
+     -t/--nThreads               The number of threads (default 10) -o/--out_folder             The output folder (default './DupLess_out/')

-     -c/--expected_cov           The expected read coverage along the genome.
+     -c/--expected_cov           The expected read coverage for the homozygous regions.
 The homozygosity / heterozygosity will be determined based on this value.
-You can assess this value by plot the coverage distribution.
+                                 You can determine the value to use by plotting the coverage distribution.
+It should correspond to the homozygous peak
                                  If no value is given, it will be based on the mode of the coverage distribution (not reliable if high heterozygosity).

+     -w/--window_size            The size of the window in basepairs (default: 1000) The value of the coverage for each window will be the median of the coverage at each base.
+                                 All the windows classified as 'heterozygous' will be considered for the detection of duplication.

+     -g/--bed_gaps               A bed file containing the gaps along the genome.
+If given, the graphs will contain a grey background where the gaps are.

-     -i/--blast_identity         The minimum percentage of identity between the het region and the blast hit to consider it valid (default: 90, range 0 to 100).
+     -i/--blast_identity         The minimum percentage of identity between the het regions to consider them duplicates (default: 90, range 0 to 100).
-     -l/--blast_length           The minimum length for the blast hit to be considered as valid (default=0).
+     -l/--blast_length           The blast alignments with a length lower than this threshold will be filtered (default=0).

-**Other:**

-	-n/--no_plot		        Skip the creation of all plots.
+     -n/--no_plot                Skip the creation of all the plots

+**Skipping part of pipeline:**
      -s/--skip_het_detection     Skip the detection of the heterozygous regions.
-If so, you must provide a bed with the heterozygous regions positions: python DupLess.py -s [het_regions_bed] -t [nb_threads] -a [assembly.fasta] -i [min_blast_identity] -l [min_blast_length] -o [new_output_folder]
+If so, you must provide a bed identifying the heterozygous regions: python DupLess.py -s [het_regions_bed] -t [nb_threads] -a [assembly.fasta] -i [min_blast_identity] -l [min_blast_length] -o [new_output_folder]

-     -f/--filter_blast_only      Skip the detection of the heterozygous regions AND the pairwise alignment.
+     -f/--filter_blast_only      Skip the detection of the heterozygous regions AND the pairwise alignments.
 If so, you must provide a blast ouput with -oufmt 6: python DupLess.py -f [blast_output] -t [nb_threads] -a [assembly.fasta] -i [min_blast_identity] -l [min_blast_length] -o [new_output_folder]

+**Other:**
      -h/--help                   Print the usage and help and exit.
      -v/--version                Print the version and exit.

-## Output
+## Output files

-- **Two fasta files containing the different versions of the deduplicated assembly.** (under "output_folder/haplotypes/")
+- Two fasta files containing the different versions of the deduplicated assembly. (under "output_folder/haplotypes/")
 - A bed file with the identified heterozygous regions, useful if one wants to explore the regions in more details ("output_folder/Heterozygous_regions_ALL.bed").
 - A histogram of the coverage distribution, to help the user decide the expected coverage value (see below).
 - Graphs of the coverage along each sequences of the assembly (see below).
 - The results of the blast between the heterozygous regions ("output_folder/All_Blasts_scaffolds_coord.tab").

+**We recommand filtering the resulting deduplicated assembly by length as DupLess does not remove entire contigs, so some very small contigs may be present in the output**

 ![alt text](https://bitbucket.org/MCorentin/hetdect/src/master/figures/Histogram_coverage.png "Histogram of coverage")